-With focus on youth ages 12-19 and their families, the RALLY became a data-driven, decisionmaking process to get people beyond talking about needs to taking action to solve problems through a collective and continuous effort to act, test, learn, and adapt.
+With focus on youth ages 12-19 and their families, the RALLY became a data-driven, decision-making process to get people beyond talking about needs to taking action to solve problems through a collective and continuous effort to act, test, learn, and adapt.
 The original RALLY event on August 22, 2023, was an in-person gathering that hosted 96 Palm Beach County residents of all ages, community leaders, behavioral health professionals, funders, and system leaders to set priorities, identify existing supports and new concepts to tackle youth mental health, and move ideas to action with new relationships forming and capital dedicated to the cause.
-Post-RALLY, community and systems activated plans to deploy short-term and longterm solutions, and partners across the county worked together to bring solutions to fruition.
+Post-RALLY, community and systems activated plans to deploy short-term and long-term solutions, and partners across the county worked together to bring solutions to fruition.

-Behavioral Health Technician Allied Health (Medical Academy) Program
+Behavioral Health Technician Allied Health (Medical Academy) Program aims to create a diverse and inclusive workforce pipeline and address the critical behavioral health professional shortage.

 In March 2022, The State Board of Education approved the Behavioral Health Technician Program, a first-of-its-kind secondary curriculum created and designed by The School District of Palm Beach County and offered statewide, to prepare high school students for employment immediately after graduation and set them on a path to lifelong careers.
-Long-term, the program aims to create a diverse and inclusive workforce pipeline and address the critical behavioral health professional shortage.
+Long-term, the program